k8s-platform-hub/hello-golang-gin/README.md

 Fix the errors and [deploy again](#deploy).

-## Deploying your existing Gin app
+## Migrating your existing Gin app

 - Replace contents of `src/` directory with your own source files
 - Leave `k8s.yaml` and `Dockerfile` as it is (they are used by Hasura to deploy the app)